himoose/user-docs/docs/integrations/webflow.md

 ---

 **Still stuck?** Check the [Support](https://www.himoose.com/contact) page or email support@himoose.com.
-Include your project ID and a screenshot of the error for faster help.
+Include your detailed information and a screenshot of the error, when possible, for faster help.